avneesh1mehta/SodaHacks2018/README.md

 ## Getting Started

 We spent MANY hours trying to get a Heroku demo app running, but there seems to be too many issues with it.
 We apologize for the inconvenience.
 These instructions will get you a copy of the project up and running on your local machine for testing purposes.
+To start with, pull the repo to your local machine.

 ### Installing Dependencies